Anubhob435/speech_And_Sentiment/README.md

 The project is organized in a Jupyter notebook that guides you through each step of the NLP pipeline with detailed explanations and visualizations.

 ## Contribution
-open to all contributions 🤗
+Open to all contributions 🤗

+Anubhob Dey